 Who doesn't love a good ol' game of Mario Kart?
 The kart racing video game series starring Nintendo's popular mascot has had eight main releases since it began in 1992, along with two titles exclusive to public arcades.
 With 35 million copies sold, Mario Kart Wii is the second best selling game for the Wii.
 With nearly 10 million copies sold, Mario Kart 7 remains the second best selling game for the 3DS.
 And, let's not forget, Mario Kart 8 recently sold 1.2 million copies across its first weekend and boosted Wii U sales in the UK by a staggering 666%.

 So, the franchise is still as popular as it always has been.
-And to commemorate its ongoing nature, I have decided to comprise a list of all the main games, ranked from my least favourite to the very best.
+And to commemorate this, I have decided to comprise a list of all the main games, ranked from my least favourite to the very best.

 #8 - Mario Kart 64 (N64, 1996)